"The

 Those needs can go deeper.
 One young, distraught woman told me she couldnt

-Finally she became suicidal.
+she became suicidal.

-would be a long, slow process.
+be much brighter. .But it was clear that her healing would be a long, slow process.

-enemys troops around him.
-But Gods army was there too!
+was there too!
 (2 Kings 6:14-17.)

-Does God care about "neighbors?" in difficulties?
+Does God care about "neighbors?" in difficulty?

 Scripture shows he is tenderhearted and full of love.

-"The Lord lifts the fallen and those bent beneath their loads."
-(Ps.
+"The Lord lifts the fallen and those bent beneath their loads" (Ps.

-"He releases prisoners from jail, singing with joy."
-(Ps.
-68:6)
+"He releases prisoners from jail, singing with joy" (Ps.
+68:6).

 Jer.
-31:8, 31:23-25, Mic.
-4:6-7, Zeph.
-3:18-19, Zech.
-9:12, Luke 4:18-19.
+31:8; 31:23-25; Mic.
+4:6-7; Zeph.
+3:18-19; Zech.
+9:12; Luke 4:18-19.

 How does God want us to treat these people?

+needs.
 Meet them.

 Encourage.